4th-earth/site-fourth-earth/content/raw.md

 Examples:

-1. Teenage, male, human, cleric with a health battery with a maximum value of 10.
+1. Teenage, male, human, cleric with a health Battery with a maximum value of 10.
 Grew up in a monastery where he learned healing spells.
-2. Adult, female, goddess, warrior with health, physical, mental, and aura batteries with a maximum value of 8 each.
+2. Adult, female, goddess, warrior with health, physical, mental, and aura Batteries with a maximum value of 8 each.
 Grew up in a military family and has been training since she was old enough to walk.
-3. Elderly dog with a health battery with a maximum value of 6.
+3. Elderly dog with a health Battery with a maximum value of 6.

 *Note: The Characters in these examples, MUST NOT be played in the same [Setting](#setting), unless the Players agree to modify the Characters to have the same Life Batteries and maximum values.*